ErikBoesen/CPPong/README.md

 # CPPong
-Pong clone in C++.
-Written for practice.
+C++ clone of Pong made for practice.